 Dirty Diesel: Dirty business with toxic fuels

 After three years of research, Public Eye sheds light on a global business model previously only known to insiders.
-Our report Dirty Diesel reveals for the first time how commodity trading companies systematically exploit the lax African standards to optimise their profit margins with toxic fuels – at the expense of the health of millions of Africans.
+Our study Dirty Diesel reveals for the first time how commodity trading companies systematically exploit the lax African standards to optimise their profit margins with toxic fuels – at the expense of the health of millions of Africans.
 They exploit countries’ weak standards, producing and supplying fuels whose sale would never be permitted in Switzerland.
 In doing so, they become partly responsible for the premature deaths of thousands of people.
 Though technically legal, their schemes are illegitimate.

 Air pollution in Africa – a ticking time bomb